I Know What You Did Last Summer: Release

-Marketing and lawsuit
+Marketing

-In anticipation of its release, distributor Columbia Pictures began a summer marketing campaign that presented the film as being "From the creator of Scream," meaning writer Kevin Williamson.
-Miramax Films subsequently filed a lawsuit against Columbia, arguing the statement was misleading as it suggested that Wes Craven, the director of Scream, had been involved with the production.
+In anticipation of its release, distributor Columbia Pictures and Mandalay Entertainment began a summer marketing campaign that presented the film as being "From the creator of Scream", meaning writer Kevin Williamson.
+Miramax Films subsequently filed a lawsuit against Columbia and Mandalay, arguing the statement was misleading as it suggested that Wes Craven, the director of Scream, had been involved with the production.

+Lawsuit

-The week following the film's theatrical release, a federal judge awarded Miramax an injunction requiring that Columbia remove the claim from their advertising.
+The week following the film's theatrical release, a federal judge awarded Miramax an injunction requiring that Columbia and Mandalay remove the claim from their advertising.
 (Williamson himself had already requested its removal by this point after spotting it on a theater poster.)
-Miramax won the lawsuit against Columbia during a March 1998 hearing.
+Miramax won the lawsuit against Columbia and Mandalay during a March 1998 hearing.
 In a press release, executive Bob Weinstein noted plans to "vigorously pursue" damage claims against Columbia Pictures.

 Home media

 The film was released on VHS and DVD by Columbia TriStar Home Video in the United States on June 16, 1998.
 Special features included a theatrical trailer and the filmmaker's commentary.

 Sony Pictures Home Entertainment released the film on Blu-ray for the first time on July 22, 2008, with additional special features including the director's short film, Joyride.
 On September 30, 2014, Mill Creek Entertainment re-released the film on Blu-ray as a budget disc, featuring the film alone with no bonus materials.
 On September 27, 2022, Sony Pictures Home Entertainment re-released the film for the first time on Ultra HD Blu-ray for its 25th anniversary.